Yum-Tong Siu

-Yum-Tong Siu (蕭蔭堂; born May 6, 1943 in Guangzhou, China) is the William Elwood Byerly Professor of Mathematics at Harvard University.
+Yum-Tong Siu (蕭蔭堂; born May 6, 1943) is a Chinese mathematician.
+He is the William Elwood Byerly Professor of Mathematics at Harvard University.

 Siu is a prominent figure in the study of functions of several complex variables.
 His research interests involve the intersection of complex variables, differential geometry, and algebraic geometry.
 He has resolved various conjectures by applying estimates of the complex Neumann problem and the theory of multiplier ideal sheaves to algebraic geometry.

 Education and career

 Siu obtained his B.A. in mathematics from the University of Hong Kong in 1963, his M.A. from the University of Minnesota, and his Ph.D. from Princeton University in 1966.
 Siu completed his doctoral dissertation, titled "Coherent Noether-Lasker decomposition of subsheaves and sheaf cohomology", under the supervision of Robert C. Gunning.
 Before joining Harvard, he taught at Purdue University, the University of Notre Dame, Yale, and Stanford.
 In 1982 he joined Harvard as a Professor, of Mathematics.
 He previously served as the Chairman of the Harvard Math Department.

 In 2006, Siu published a proof of the finite generation of the pluricanonical ring.